rian39/notes/simondon_mode_tech_1989.md

 technical activity is neither part of a pure social domain or pure psychic domain.
 It is the model of the collective relation, which cannot be confounded with either of the trow preceding 245 {#work} {#ensemble}

-the technical world offers an indefinite availability of groupings and connections 246
+the technical world offers an indefinite availability of groupings and connections 246 {#participation}

 it is functioning and not work which characterises the technical object 246 {#function} {#work}